feklee/led-flash/README.md

   * Digispark ATtiny85 board with Micro-USB port

-  * 2n7000, a few resistors, and other basic electronics parts
+  * 2n7000, a few resistors, and other basic electronics parts to switch on the LED when the camera triggers the flash (center pin is grounded to the rail in the hot shoe)

 The firmware is Arduino compatible.